-The NCC is building a new service, maintenance and storage (SMS) building at Rideau Hall.
-It will be the Government of Canada’s first zero-carbon building in the National Capital Region.
+The NCC built a new facility for Rideau Hall’s operational service, maintenance and storage needs.
+It is the Government of Canada’s first zero-carbon building in the National Capital Region.

 About the project

 The building is now called “the Barn.”
 It was built where Rideau Hall’s barn once stood, next to the stables in the operations zone, and is similar in size and shape to the original.
 It is a working and a storage space.

 - tool and equipment storage area